-The meaning of life is one of those questions that make you think.
+The meaning of life is one of those questions that make you think deeper about things.
 It is one we all ask ourselves, but one which encompasses so many other questions.

 Finding the meaning of life can be almost impossible.
 It depends on who you are, how old you are, and what is truly important to you.
-We each value different things at different times, but there are a number of questions that make you think about the little intricacies of life.
+We each value different things at different times, but there are a number of questions you can ask yourself to think about the little intricacies of life.

 Life is so much more than can be boiled down to one question, so here are ten questions that make you think about life as a sum of its parts.

 What is more important, progression or preservation?

 The human race is pushing for more innovation and the next big invention, but we are doing so at the cost of the world we live in.
 The environment is suffering at the hands of our progression.

 In 2016, half of the Great Barrier Reef was announced be dead due to bleaching.
 Microplastics have been found within the human digestive system.
 With so many environmental concerns emerging, it makes you wonder whether the progression of technology is coming at the cost of the preservation of the world we live in and even our own health.

 Technology is one of human kind’s crowning achievements.
 Technology is deeply integrated into our daily lives and makes life so much easier.
 It is true that we are able to do so much more with technology than we have in the past, but it may be making us lazy.

 With more technology comes less need to think.
 We can ask our smartphones the answer to any question and we no longer have to do the work ourselves.
 It can make us lazy, finding shortcuts where possible and reducing our attention span when the internet can’t answer the question for us.